 The intention is to review as much as possible foundational knowledge based on research conducted by others in related fields.
-This chapter examines the relevant topics of interest to this research study from existing academic sources and recognise where they fit in the entire field of study.
+This article examines the relevant topics of interest to the study from existing academic sources and recognize where they fit in the entire field of study.
 This is in an attempt to help provide a foundation for research questions and support testing of the researcher's hypotheses using data acquired through a survey of experienced project management practitioners in the segmented area consisting of construction sector of the Ghanaian economy.
 Task Group 29 (1998), defined construction industry development as a deliberate and managed process to improve the capacity and effectiveness of the construction industry to meet the national economic demand for building and civil engineering products, and to support sustained national economic and social development objectives.
-The construction industry plays an essential role in the socio economic development of a country.
+The construction industry have a lot of significance to the achievement of national socio-economic development goals of providing infrastructure, sanctuary and employment.
+It includes hospitals, schools, townships, offices, houses and other buildings; urban infrastructure (including water supply, sewerage, drainage); highways, roads, ports, railways, airports; power systems; irrigation and agriculture systems; telecommunications etc.

-The activities of the industry have a lot of significance to the achievement of national socio-economic development goals of providing infrastructure, sanctuary and employment.
-It includes hospitals, schools, townships, offices, houses and other buildings; urban infrastructure (including water supply, sewerage, drainage); highways, roads, ports, railways, airports; power systems; irrigation and agriculture systems; telecommunications etc. The construction sector holds immense potential for stimulating growth, boosting project exports and generating employment.
+The construction sector holds immense potential for stimulating growth, boosting project exports and generating employment.
 The domestic construction sector happens to be one of the fastest growing sectors, with an impressive average growth of 7-8 percent per annum.
 The foundation of a higher growth rate rests on a sound and efficient infrastructural development, which makes the construction sector a key sector.
-The rapid expansion of infrastructure by both government and the private sector has triggered off construction activities and fuelled demand in many key sectors like cement, steel, paints and chemicals, glass, timber and earth moving equipment and machinery.
+The rapid expansion of infrastructure by both government and the private sector has triggered off construction activities and fueled demand in many key sectors like cement, steel, paints and chemicals, glass, timber and earth moving equipment and machinery.
 The construction sector is a crucial industry having strong backward and forward growth linkages.
 The construction industry deals with all economic activities directed to the creation, renovation, repair or extension of fixed assets in the form of buildings, land improvements of an engineering nature.
-Besides, the construction industry generates substantial employment and provides a growth impetus to other sectors through backward and forward linkages (Osei, 2013).
+Besides, the construction industry generates substantial https://damaacademia.com/ajplscm/ August 2022 Pages: 01-27 Volume 4 | Issue 8 employment and provides a growth impetus to other sectors through backward and forward linkages (Osei, 2013).
 The main purpose of this study is to analyse the impact of project misalignment with business objectives on the overall project performance in the Greater Accra construction sub-region of Ghana using TQM model.